-Sets the port that is used to communi- Value Range: N/A Mandatory: Yes Default Value: None · Default Value: None cate with the proxy.
-Type: Numeric Value Range: N/A Mandatory: No Sets the user name that is used to authenticate with the proxy if the proxy requires authentication.
-Default Value: None Type: String Value Range: N/A Mandatory: No (depending on the authentication method) Sets the password that is used to authenticate with the proxy if the proxy requires authentication.
-Default Value: None Type: String Value Range: N/A Mandatory: No (depending on the authentication method) Specifies whether direct connections can be used.
-This setting applies if the connection to the proxy uses the hostname or IP Address and port number that are specified in Besclient_Comm ProxyServer and Besclient_Comm ProxyPort.
-These values are available: Default Value: 2 Type: Numeric Value Range: 0-2 Mandatory: No Sets the user name that is used to authenticate with the proxy if the proxy requires authentication.
-Sets the password that is used to authenticate with the proxy if the proxy requires authentication.
-Specifies whether direct connections can be used.
-This setting applies if the connection to the proxy uses the hostname or IP Address and port number that are specified in BESClient_Comm ProxyServer and BESClient_Comm ProxyPort.
-These values are avail-
+Setting Name Setting Value Details Value Range: N/A Mandatory: Yes BESClient_Comm ProxyPort Sets the port that is used to communicate with the proxy.
+Default Value: None Type: Numeric Value Range: N/A Mandatory: No BESClient_Comm ProxyUser Sets the user name that is used to authenticate with the proxy if the proxy requires authentication.
+Default Value: None Type: String Value Range: N/A Mandatory: No (depending on the authentication method) BESClient_Comm ProxyPass Sets the password that is used to authenticate with the proxy if the proxy requires authentication.
+Default Value: None Type: String Value Range: N/A Mandatory: No (depending on the authentication method) BESClient_Comm ProxyManualTryD irect Specifies whether direct connections can be used.
+This setting applies if the connection to the proxy uses the host-name or IP Address and port number that are specified in BESClient_Comm ProxyServer and BESClient_Comm ProxyPort.
+These values are available: Default Value: 2 Type: Numeric Value Range: 0-2 Mandatory: No